Principles to Ensure Good Enterprise System Security Architecture

 Keep Privacy in Mind

 Privacy is on the forefront of everyone’s concerns nowadays, so keep this in mind when you have a security system.
 Users want their information private.
 If you do collect and store information, is it secure?
-Can it easily be hacked?
 What is the reason for collecting the information?
-It is a good idea to think about these things beforehand so you know the answers if and when questions arise.
+It is a good idea to think about these things beforehand.
+That way, you know the answers if and when questions arise.

 Wilson is a Tech Guru and Security Specialist at The PC Doctor – Australia’s Number 1 Computer Support company.